shkhodaskar/tronado/docs/final.md

 ### **Result:**
 **Choosing Algorithm:**

 We first created three different agents trained using A3C, DQN and PPO as their algorithms.
-Each of these three agents competed against the 3 other SA agents for 1 million iterations (Figure ##) .
+Each of these three agents competed against the 3 other SA agents for 1 million iterations.
 We found that the PPO agents had the highest mean reward of 25.16 which is comparable to DQN at 25.38 but A3C had only 20.17 mean reward.
-Moreover, the PPO impressively achieved this mean reward in 36 minutes compared to 210 minutes taken by DQN making it almost 6 times faster( Table 2).
+Moreover, the PPO impressively achieved this mean reward in 36 minutes compared to 210 minutes taken by DQN making it almost 6 times faster (Table 2).

 ![reward_mean](./images2/8.PNG)